bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

 ```

 The objective of removing recursion is to produce a more efficient but computationally equivalent iterative program.
 In some languages the compiler translates recursive procedures into efficient code.

+Sometimes, you can remove recursion by starting with the smallest pieces of data and using them to build larger ones rather than starting at the largest scale and recursively dividing the data.
+This is called Bottom-up programming.

 <blockquote class="note">
   <strong>WHEN TO USE RECURSION</strong>